 Tools like Smartcredit can help you do both of these.
 This credit monitoring tool will flag negative information in your credit file and walk you through the steps you need to correct it.
 It also offers a ScoreMaster® feature that will show you which balances to pay down first to boost your score.

 Knowing how credit scores are calculated means it’s fairly easy to figure out how to raise your score.
 But raising your score does take time.
 In most cases, you can instantly improve your score.
 The only way to get fast results is through credit repair, which can improve your score in as little as 30 days.
 But that only works if there are mistakes in your credit to correct.
 If you legitimately incurred a lot of negative items on your credit report, then it’s going to take some work to improve it.

 If your score is low because of some past troubles with debt, don’t panic!
 There are steps you can take to raise your credit score.
 The good news is that the United States credit system is very forgiving.
 By law, negative items like missed payments or even bankruptcy can’t stay on your credit report forever.
 They fall off after a set amount of time – usually 7 years.

 But even before that, the “weight” of how much past mistakes affect your score decreases over time.
 A payment missed last month is far worse for your score than one missed five years ago.
 That means that taking positive actions now can offset any past mistakes quickly.

 Debt.com offers a step-by-step guide on how to improve your credit score.

 If you follow the steps we recommend, you should see positive movement in your score within 6 months to a year.
 Then, it should take about 24-36 months to achieve a good score, but it depends on how many negative items there are to offset.

+But if you haven’t made any of these obvious mistakes, a drop in your credit score can seem to come out of nowhere.
 Aside from the common reasons for a score to drop that we list above, here are some less common reasons that credit scores drop.